BartMassey/mkgit/README.markdown

 API to create the new repo before pushing.
 Say "mkgit -h" for details on all of this.

+The "magic -X modes" are customized by putting site variable definitions in mkgit-<site> in the same bin directory as mkgit.
+See mkgit-big-site and mkgit-little-site for examples.
+All of this is fragile and a bit experimental: patches welcome.

 This work is under an MIT license.
 See [opensource.org](http://opensource.org/licenses/mit-license.php) for licensing information.